Choosing a Profitable Niche – Part 1

 2) The second is choosing a topic that you are interested in, but don’t have direct knowledge.

-1) Having knowledge in your Niche will allow your enthusiasm help you sell it.
+1) Knowing Your Niche will allow your enthusiasm to help you sell it.

 2) Because of your knowledge, it will probably be a better product.